Best shows on Amazon Prime Video in December 2024

 (Image credit: Prime Video)

 Listen, we're as shocked as you are.
 But the first fab five of Canada came back and they did so with aplomb.
 While the 'Kids' aren't kids anymore, and not every sketch is a winner, the revival of the classic comedy series has us laughing and thanking the Amazon executives who greenlit this return.
-Still immature and unwilling to form to anyone else's standards for funny or traditional comedy, this return proves they've still got it — and that they should get a second season. – HTC Watch now
+Still immature and unwilling to conform to anyone else's standards for funny or traditional comedy, "The Kids in the Hall" return proved the crew still had it. — HTC

 Phoebe Waller-Bridge as Fleabag, in bed, in Fleabag